-Although nearly a year old, all of the information in this article is still relevant.
+Although this article is over a year old, all of the information is still relevant.
 It can be important to know how to replace a hard wired smoke detector; scroll down to find out how.

 Aside from the obvious benefit of never hearing the irritating and constant ‘chirping’ sound warning of a low or faulty battery, a hard-wired smoke detector provides a greater level of safety for your family.
 A dead battery puts you at risk, while smoke detectors powered by electricity with battery backup will fulfill home safety and fire regulations.
 Another benefit is the ability of hard-wired smoke detectors to interface with or be linked into your monitored home security system.
 Monitored smoke detectors not only sound an alarm, but they will also contact the fire department.
 A quick response to household or business fires will save lives and property.